-In the early 1930’s, the USSR set their sights on taking over the world… on moose-back.
+In the early 1930s, the Soviet Union set it sights on taking over the world—on moose-back.

 Moose, being large, strong and agile, seemed to be perfect for the Communist cavalry.
-However, with the onset of the Soviet-Finnish war in 1939 followed closely by WWII, training operations came to a halt.
-After these failed attempts at world domination, the post-WWII Soviet Union embarked upon even loftier goals: The Conquest of Nature.
+However, with the onset of the Soviet-Finnish war in 1939 followed closely by World War II, training operations came to a halt.
+After these failed attempts at world domination, the post-World War II Soviet Union embarked upon even loftier goals: the conquest of nature.

 Know Before You Go